Month: September 2015

 Now, don’t misunderstand: I’m not telling you LSU can win the national championship (I’m also not telling you it can’t).
 But after hearing and reading about how much better the Tigers would be with fewer penalties, I remembered something I discovered as an LSU beat writer preparing for the second BCS national championship game I covered (in the same venue where I watched Herschel Walker and Georgia soar over Notre Dame).
 Research the day before LSU’s 38-24 victory against Ohio State for the BCS title on Jan.
 7, 2008, revealed an often-overlooked truth: You can have a lot of penalties and win a national championship.

 Let’s put aside the anomaly that is Alabama coached by Nick Saban.
 We’ll get to that later.
-Note that LSU was 117th in the country in the 2007 season in fewest penalties per game at 8.36, an average of more than four flags per game worse than national-best Army (4.00).
+LSU was 117th in the country in the 2007 season in fewest penalties per game at 8.36, an average of more than four flags per game worse than national-best Army (4.00).
 That’s 117th out of 119 teams in the Football Bowl Subdivision, so only two teams (South Florida and Cincinnati) were penalized more.
 In fewest penalty yards per game, LSU was 97th.

 Read More…